 Skip to main content

-Special regime for impatriates art.
+Special regime for expatriates art.
 93 Personal Income Tax Law

-(With effect from January 1, 2023, article 93 of the Personal Income Tax Law, which regulates the special tax regime applicable to workers, professionals, entrepreneurs and investors relocated to Spanish territory, has been modified by the Third Final Provision of Law 28/2022, of December 21, to promote the ecosystem of emerging companies (BOE of December 22).This modification reduces the previous period of non-residence in Spain to five years and expands the possibility of opting for the special regime to new groups of people, teleworkers, entrepreneurs and professionals, as well as members of their family, under certain conditions.
+(With effect from 1 January 2023, Article 93 of the Personal Income Tax Law, which regulates the special tax regime applicable to workers, professionals, entrepreneurs and investors relocated to Spanish territory, has been amended by the Third Final Provision of Law 28/2022, of 21 December, on the promotion of the start-up ecosystem (BOE of 22 December).The aforementioned amendment reduces the prior period of non-residence in Spain to five years and extends the possibility of opting for the special regime to new groups of people, teleworkers, entrepreneurs and professionals, as well as to members of their family unit, under certain conditions.
 Consequently, in the new regulation of the special regime there will be two figures, a main taxpayer and other taxpayers associated with him, coming from his family nucleus, linked to the main taxpayer in terms of the periods of application of the regime)

-Natural persons who acquire tax residence in Spain as a result of moving to Spanish territory may choose to pay non-resident income tax, maintaining their status as taxpayers for non-resident income tax.
-Individuals (IRPF), during the tax period in which the change of residence is made and during the following five tax periods, when the following conditions are met:
+Individuals who acquire tax residency in Spain as a result of moving to Spanish territory may choose to pay Non-Resident Income Tax, while maintaining their status as taxpayers of Personal Income Tax (IRPF), during the tax period in which the change of residence takes place and during the following five tax periods, when the following conditions are met:

 • Until December 31, 2022: